NatGra/crispy-garbanzo/README.md

 # Example project in Go using the Docker Engine SDKs and Docker API

+This is a test project to play around with the Docker Engine SDKs and Docker API for Go.

 ## Build and run the project
 Use the following commands:
 ```sh